quotient-im/libQuotient/README.md

 of [Quaternion](https://github.com/quotient-im/Quaternion) (the reference client for libQuotient) or [NeoChat](https://invent.kde.org/network/neochat).

 ## Building the library
+On platforms other than Linux you will have to build libQuotient yourself before usage - nobody packaged it so far (contributions welcome!).
+You may also want to build the library on Linux if you are to use newer/unstable versions.

 [The source code is at GitHub](https://github.com/quotient-im/libQuotient).
 Checking out a certain commit or tag (rather than downloading the archive) along with submodules is strongly recommended.
 If you want to hack on